15 things to remember before going home for Christmas

 Do your Christmas shopping online

-You'll be grateful for being spared the task of carrying all the presents home – not to mention avoiding the risk of breakages along the way.
+You'll be grateful for being spared the task of carrying all the presents home.
+And, of course, you'll avoid the risk of breakages along the way.

-If all else fails, you can always resort to rustling up some homemade presents, DIY style.Have a gander at the last order dates for retailers around the UK to make sure your gifts arrive on time.
+If all else fails, you can always resort to rustling up some homemade presents.Check the last order dates for UK retailers to make sure your gifts arrive on time.

 Remember to pack all your presents